2024/10/01

 Install the latest Next.js, in your terminal run the following:

-Follow the steps to install, as such below (or to your personal preference).
+Follow the steps below to install (or to your personal preference).

 Image showing the steps taken in the terminal to set up Next.js 14